censortracker/proxy/README.md

 ##### Query Parameters

-- uuid (optional): A comma-separated list of UUIDs.
+- `uuid` (optional): A comma-separated list of UUIDs.

 ##### Response

-- If no UUID is provided – returns all configs.
+- If no `uuid` is provided – returns all configs.
-- If UUIDs are provided – returns only the specified configs.
+- If `uuid`s are provided – returns only the specified configs.
 - If no matching configs are found – returns an empty list.

 #### Add Configs